JetBrains/kotlin-native/MULTIPLATFORM.md

     `compileKonanIosGreetingIphone`.
 4. Select the `Build phases` tab and remove all default phases except `Target Dependencies`.
 5. Add a new `Run Script` build phase and put the following line into the script field:

     ```
     "$SRCROOT/../greeting/gradlew" -p "$SRCROOT/../greeting/ios" "$KONAN_TASK" --no-daemon -Pkonan.useEnvironmentVariables=true
     ```

     This script executes the Gradle build to compile the multiplatform library into a Framework.
-Examine this command in more detail.
+Let's examine this command in more detail.
     * `"$SRCROOT/../greeting/gradlew"` - here we invoke the Gradle wrapper located in `greeting`.
 If you use a local Gradle installation you need to invoke it instead of the wrapper.
     * `-p "$SRCROOT/../greeting/ios"` - specify a path to the Gradle subproject containing the framework.